IHEfty/1000-Codes-in-Tender/examples/color test/README.md

 ## Overview

-This repository contains two scripts, `col_test.td` and `col_test_2.td`, that demonstrate the generation of RGB color values using the [**Tender**](https://github.com/2dprototype/tender-free) programming language.
+This repository contains two scripts, `col_test.td` and `col_test_2.td`, that demonstrate the generation of RGB color values using the [**Tender**](https://github.com/2dprototype/tender-free).
 Both scripts explore color manipulation through ANSI escape codes, with `col_test_2.td` enhancing the output by including random strings and improving console formatting.

 ## Scripts